robotraconteur/robotraconteur/docs/getting_started/source/Web.rst

 Any other origin, including ``localhost``, will be denied by default.
 To allow additional origins, the command line argument ``--robotraconteur-tcp-ws-add-origin=`` or the ``TcpTransport::RegisterWebSocketAllowedOrigin()`` API function can be used.
 The command line arguments are process by the ``ServerNodeSetup`` instance that is used to initialize the node.
+The origin control is configured on the service side.

 For example, to start Reynard the Robot and allow connections from ``http://localhost:8000``, run the following: